vlarmet/cppRouting/readme.md

 - shortest paths between all origin nodes and all destination nodes,
 - Isochrones/isodistances with one or multiple breaks.

-The choice between Dijkstra and A\* algorithm is available for `get_distance_pair` and `get_path_pair`.
-In these functions, Dijkstra algorithm is stopped when the destination node is reached.
+The choice between all the algorithms is available for `get_distance_pair` and `get_path_pair`.
+In these functions, uni-directional Dijkstra algorithm is stopped when the destination node is reached.
 A\* is relevant if geographic coordinates of all nodes are provided.
 Note that coordinates should be expressed in a projection system.
 To be accurate and efficient, `A*` algorithm should use an admissible heuristic function (here the Euclidean distance), e.g cost and heuristic function must be expressed in the same unit.
 In `cppRouting`, heuristic function `h` is defined such that : h(xi,yi,xdestination,ydestination)/k, with a constant k; so in the case where coordinates are expressed in meters and cost is expressed in time, k is the maximum speed allowed on the road.

 By default, constant is 1 and is designed for graphs with cost expressed in the same unit than coordinates (e.g meters).

+If coordinates cannot be provided, bi-directional Dijkstra algorithm can offer a good alternative to A\* in terms of performance.

 Examples
 --------